knice/inquiry.ucsc.edu/source/_articles/2020-21/fish-for-all.md

 capture fisheries: dwindling stocks of wild fish.
 Fish farming operations depend on smaller wild fish, like anchovies, sardines, and mackerel, to feed the larger fish that end up on our dinner plates.
-These smaller species---called "forage fish"---live lower on the food chain where they provide an important base of the marine food web, critically supporting everything from larger fish to marine mammals and seabirds.
+These smaller species&mdash;called "forage fish"---live lower on the food chain where they provide an important base of the marine food web, critically supporting everything from larger fish to marine mammals and seabirds.
 According to a 2017